 Keurig’s story is not all sunshine and roses, however.
 Some people refuse to use Keurigs, saying they make weak, burnt, and overall unappealing coffee.
 Unfortunately, these disgruntled former Keurig customers raise legitimate points, and there are rumblings around the internet that Keurigs might not be the best coffee makers, even if you’re looking for something quick and easy to use.

 In this article, we’ll give you some simple hacks you can implement to make your Keurig coffee come out better than it ever has before.
 If you love Keurig’s simplicity and convenience but don’t love the coffee, this guide is for you.
+Get ready for the best Keurig hacks — your Keurig coffee will certainly taste better!

 1. Preheat Your Keurig